 What Is a Slip and Fall Accident?

 A slip and fall accident is when a person falls on another person’s property.
 Keep in mind that not every fall or trip constitutes a claim.
-Specifically, you must show that the other party is responsible for your injuries..
+Specifically, you must show that the other party is responsible for the cause of your slip.

 Premises liability, the type of law that slip and fall accidents typically fall under, has very specific requirements for individuals to meet in order to file this type of lawsuit.
 To be responsible for your losses, the property owner or the person in charge of the property must have known a problem existed, had the chance to do something about that problem, and failed to do so.
 It sounds simple, but in reality, it can be hard to prove slip and fall accident liability.

 The burden of proof is on the person who suffered the injury.
-To succeed in a slip a, you have to prove several things.
+To succeed in a slip and fall claim, you have to prove several things.

 Statute of Limitations on Slip and Fall Cases in Charleston

 Most states put in place a statute of limitations.
 This is an amount of time during which a lawsuit or claim can be filed for your losses.
 Under West Virginia Code Section 55-2-12, the state sets a two-year limit here.
 This means you have two years from the time of the accident to file a claim.
 This limit applies to both situations in which you suffer injuries from your incident or when you suffer any type of property loss.
 If you miss this deadline, the court will dismiss the case.
 You will be unable to obtain compensation for your losses.

 Can You Sue If You’ve Fallen in a Store?